waleedrizwan/plooto_challenge/README.md

 ![workflow](https://github.com/waleedrizwan/plooto_challenge/actions/workflows/node.js.yml/badge.svg)

 ### About
+- Structured to run in same repo as source code
 - cypress/e2e contains all test files
 - .github/workflows contains the yml file that describes the testing workflow
 - All tests are written based on specified functionality